Sandra Day O'Connor High School (Texas): Agriculture Science & Technology Academy

-ASTA has its own Administration Team Chad Bohlken serves as the Principal, Thomas Johnson is the Associate Principal, and Bryan Hawkins is the Program Coordinator.
+The school has its own administration team, with Chad Bohlken as the principal.
 The Northside Bond of 2022 allocated $19,100,000 for Agriculture Science Expansion including new barns.

 O'Connor has the largest and most expansive Future Farmers of America complex in the Northside Independent School District.
-The Agriculture Department at O'Connor is a unique program in which students learn a wide variety of agricultural techniques in a hands-on environment.
-Any students residing in the Northside Independent School District are able to transfer from their zoned high school to attend O'Connor to participate in the agriculture program.
+In the Agriculture Department at O'Connor program, students learn agricultural techniques in a hands-on environment.
+Any student residing in the Northside Independent School District is able to transfer from their zoned high school to attend O'Connor in order to participate in the agriculture program.
 The O'Connor National FFA Organization is one of the largest in the Texas FFA Association.

 Band

 The Sandra Day O'Connor High School Marching Band has been in existence since the school was opened, and it is one of the largest high school marching bands in Texas, with over 360 members at its height.
 The band was led by Wallace Dierolf from its inception until 2004.
 After Dierolf's retirement, the school's newly built multipurpose facility, containing both a band hall and a dance studio, was named after him.
 When Louis D. Brandeis High School opened in 2008, the band's numbers dropped to 230, but grew back to 380 members.
 During the COVID-19 pandemic, the band's numbers slightly dropped to 250 due to some members leaving and the social distancing protocols that were in effect.
 When Dierolf retired, Roland Sandoval took his place and led the band from 2004 to 2018.
-The current head director is Alfonso Alvarado.
-Associate Directors are Gabriel Valdéz, Michael Bradford, and José Marín.
+The current head director is Bobby Deleon Jr. Associate Directors are Gabriel Valdéz, and José Marín.